Graduate Employee Teaching Support

 Ongoing GE Support

 These programs occur regularly throughout the year to support GEs in their teaching duties and develop their teaching skills.
-GEs can also always reach out to us for a consultation about specific challenges they are facing, new teaching ideas, or general questions about teaching pedagogy.
+GEs also can always reach out to us for a consultation about specific challenges they are facing, new teaching ideas, or general questions about pedagogy.
 Our consultations are confidential and can happen over phone, email, in-person, or via Zoom.

-GE Success Newsletter
+The GE Success Newsletter

 This newsletter offers support, opportunities, and information for GEs.
 Watch for it in your email at the start of each term and again at the mid-term.